Sabyasachi Mukherjee: Career

-In 2012, the designer styled a calendar for which Bollywood actress Neha Dhupia dressed up as famous painter Frida Kahlo, who has been the designer's inspiration for the Grand Finale at WIFW Autumn-Winter 2011, where the models walked the ramp wearing Frida Kahlo-esque rose headbands and wire-rimmed glasses.
+In 2012, Sabyasachi styled a calendar for which Bollywood actress Neha Dhupia dressed up as famous painter Frida Kahlo, who has been Sabyasachi's inspiration for the Grand Finale at WIFW Autumn-Winter 2011.
+The models walked the ramp wearing Frida Kahlo-esque rose headbands and wire-rimmed glasses.

 Sabyasachi Mukherjee's Autumn Winter 2015 collection at Amazon India Couture Week (AICW) was a collaboration with French luxury footwear and fashion designer Christian Louboutin.
-80 pairs of shoes, both for men and women, all embroidered with the quintessential Sabyasachi embroidery and embellished with hand-placed sequins, were created for the show.
-Louboutin also modified his signature Victoria heel for the collection, to be embroidered with the signature Sabyasachi embroidery using acid dyed burnt zardozi and vintage Parsi gara.
-The designer has exclusively collaborated with Bergdorf Goodman New York for handcrafted pieces of fine and bohemian jewellery during January to March 2020.
-His palatial estate in Alipore Calcutta was partly inspired from works of Bijoy Jain and Pierre Cardin.
+80 pairs of shoes, both for men and women, all embroidered with Sabyasachi's embroidery and embellished with hand-placed sequins, were created for the show.
+Louboutin also modified his signature Victoria heel for the collection, to be embroidered with Sabyasachi's embroidery using acid-dyed burnt zardozi and vintage Parsi gara.
+Sabyasachi has exclusively collaborated with Bergdorf Goodman for handcrafted pieces of fine and bohemian jewellery during January to March 2020.
+His estate in Alipore Calcutta was partly inspired from works of Bijoy Jain and Pierre Cardin.

 In 2025, Sabyasachi designed the wardrobe of Bollywood megastar Shah Rukh Khan at the Met Gala in Manhattan.
-The outfit won rave reviews from fans for modelling a king-like outfit, including a sceptre crowned by an emblematic tiger's head, custom ultra-high end jewellery displaying "SRK", and a larger pendulum displaying "K, all of which, as Sabyasachi explained, were intended to empower Shah Rukh Khan to express himself personally and powerfully.
-Sabyasachi himself walked the ultra-exclusive Met Gala carpet during the ceremony.
+The outfit won rave reviews from fans for modelling a king-like outfit, including a sceptre crowned by an emblematic tiger's head, custom jewellery displaying "SRK", and a larger pendulum displaying "K", all of which, as Sabyasachi explained, were intended to empower Shah Rukh Khan to express himself personally and powerfully.
+Sabyasachi himself walked the Met Gala carpet during the ceremony.